 HOW TO ASSEMBLE:

-- Next layer on the spinach and ricotta mixture.
+- Follow with a layer of the spinach and ricotta mixture.

-- Cover it and bake for about 30 minutes.
-Then taking the cover off and broiling it for a few minutes to get the cheese nice and bubbly golden hot.
+- Cover the lasagna and bake it for approximately 30 minutes.
+Then, remove the cover and broil for a few minutes to achieve a golden, bubbling cheese topping.

 If you like butternut squash I really think you won’t be disappointed by giving this a try.
 The flavors in this lasagna are nothing short of magical.